exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 15 - The Exiled.md

  "Vet them carefully.
 Spies are inevitable."

- "Grimm is handling it personally.
+ "Gorim is handling it personally.
 Anyone who gets past him deserves to be here."

  Kaelen nodded.
 "What about the supply run from Iron-Iron?"